BitModern/test-quality-doc/docs/integrating_with_xUnit.md

 ./testquality upload_test_run 'results/<RUN-RESULT-FILE-NAME>.xml' --project_name=project --plan_name=cycle
 ```
 - Replace `<RUN-RESULT-FILE-NAME>` with the actual name of your run result file.
 - Replace `project` with your TestQuality project name.
 - Replace `cycle` with the name of the test cycle in TestQuality.

-After executing this command, your JUnit test results will be uploaded to TestQuality for further management and reporting.
+After executing this command, your xUnit.net test results will be uploaded to TestQuality for further management and reporting.

 ### Step 6: View and Manage Test Results in TestQuality

-Log in to your TestQuality account to view, organize, and report your JUnit test results.
+Log in to your TestQuality account to view, organize, and report your xUnit.net test results.
 TestQuality provides features for organizing, reporting, and collaborating on test results, simplifying the tracking of your testing efforts.

 Congratulations!
-You have successfully integrated JUnit with TestQuality, enhancing your Java testing and test result management capabilities.
+You have successfully integrated xUnit.net with TestQuality, enhancing your .NET application testing and test result management capabilities.